ZoLArk173/SmartLight/README.md

 # SmartLight
-Control smart bulb via hand gestures with Google Pixel 4 Soli rader.
+Control smart bulb via hand gestures with Google Pixel 4 Soli radar.

 # Controls
 - `Tap` to turn on or off the light.